Summer Financial Aid

 Suffolk Summer School Tuition Rates

-Tuition costs for the 2019 regular summer school program are charged per credit hour.
+Tuition costs for the 2020 Boston summer school program are charged per credit hour.
 Please visit the Office of the Bursar online for JD and LL.M. summer rates in addition to summer dual degree program charges.

 Summer Federal Direct Loans

-Students who are enrolled at least half-time (3 law school credits, or 6 graduate school credits if in a dual degree program) in summer school, a study abroad program, C.I.L.S.
-Summer Internship, or another law school are eligible to apply for federal loans.
+Students who enroll at least half-time (3 law school credits, or 6 graduate school credits if in a dual degree program) for Summer Boston, the Galway Study Abroad Program, a Summer Externship, or at another law school are eligible to apply for federal loans.

-Please note: Borrower-based academic year loans (BBAY) are awarded to eligible students who enroll in the summer.
-As two terms represent an annual loan period, a BBAY loan includes the summer and fall terms as one loan period, with the spring term starting a new loan period.
-Loans borrowed in the spring BBAY loan period are included in the following summer term when loan eligibility is being determined.
+Please note: Borrower-based academic year (BBAY) loans are awarded to eligible students who enroll in the summer.
+Since two terms represent an annual loan period, a BBAY loan includes the summer and fall terms as one loan period, with the spring term starting a new loan period.
+Loans borrowed in the spring BBAY loan period are included in the following summer term when loan eligibility is determined.

-Students can apply for additional summer loan funding (Federal PLUS or private, alternative loan), if required at any time during their summer enrollment.
-However, to avoid loss of registration and/or to ensure that financial aid is awarded prior to the billing due date, all loan forms should be completed and submitted by April 15th.
-Forms submitted after April 15th will be processed in the order in which they are received.
-For detailed information on the financial aid application process, please visit Applying for Aid.
+Students can apply for additional summer loan funding (Federal PLUS or private, alternative loan), if desired, at any time during their summer enrollment.
+However, to avoid loss of registration and/or to ensure that financial aid is awarded prior to the billing due date, the FAFSA and application should be completed and submitted by March 25th.
+Forms submitted after March 25th will be processed in the order in which they are received.
+If you have any questions, please contact your financial aid counselor.

-SPILG is a student organization that supports the Summer Public Service Fellowship Program.
 Many public service employers cannot afford to pay for legal summer interns.
-The Federal Work Study Program pays 75% of the student’s wage, and the employer pays the remaining 25% plus FICA.
-If the agency is not able to contribute, then the SPILG funds make it possible for a student to work at a public service, non-profit, government agency.
-The SPILG Fellowship amount is $1,250, which is 25% of $5,000.
+The FWS Program pays only 75% of the student’s wage and sometimes the employer pays the remaining 25% plus FICA.
+If the agency is not able to contribute, then the SPILG funds contribute the remaining 25%, thus making it possible for a student to work at a public service, non-profit, government agency.
+The SPILG Fellowship portion $1,350, is 25% of $5,400.

 Summer Federal Work Study (FWS)

-In order to receive a Summer Federal Work Study Award you must have financial need and be a current student in good academic standing.
-You must also plan to re-enroll at Suffolk University Law School for the upcoming year, or be enrolled at least half-time in the Summer Semester.
+In order to receive a Summer Federal Work Study (FWS) Award you must have financial need and be a current student in good academic standing.
+You must also plan to re-enroll at Suffolk University Law School for the upcoming year or be enrolled at least half-time in the Summer Semester.

-The financial aid counselor needs to review the 2018-19 and the 2019-20 Free Application for Federal Student Aid (FAFSA) by March 8, 2019 to determine your eligibility.
+Your financial aid counselor needs to review the 2019-20 and the 2020-21 Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
+Please be sure to complete the application process by March 6, 2020.

-Please note, you cannot receive both academic credit and monetary compensation for your work.
-You will earn a wage of $14.00 per hour.
+Please note, you cannot receive both academic credit and monetary compensation for your work as a summer intern at a government, non-profit, public service agency.